Award Winning Dandelion Jelly

 Wait let me correct that…EATING dandelion jelly is one of my favorite childhood memories.
 Picking all the dandelion heads so Ma could make the jelly is one of my LEAST favorite memories.

-Cowboy C tasted some of this batch of Dandelion Jelly (the first he’s ever had) and declared “It takes like love and Summer.”
+Cowboy C tasted some of this batch of Dandelion Jelly (the first he’s ever had) and declared “It tastes like love and Summer.”

 I have to agree.